Susquehannock State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

 During the Beaver Wars, 1649 to 1656, the Susquehannocks formed an alliance with Maryland to acquire rifles and successfully fought the much larger Iroquois Confederacy.
-A brief peace followed then the Susquehannocks again waged war with the Iroquois until suffering a major defeat in 1675.
+A brief peace followed before the Susquehannocks again waged war with the Iroquois until suffering a major defeat in 1675.

 For more information, try these books: